 3) High ease of secrecy / low ease of secrecy

-- Is the drug highly addictive needing to be administered daily, or even hourly, greatly increasing the risk of being caught; or is the drug rather being used to seek visionary and/or peak experience in monthly or yearly intervals?
+- Is the drug highly addictive needing to be administered daily, or even hourly, greatly increasing the risk of being caught; or is the drug rather being used to seek visionary and/or peak experiences in monthly or yearly intervals?

 - Does the drug leave noticeable cues into your appearance like needle marks or smells?